What We’re Watching

 Hundreds of sanctions and restrictions in place against Russia and Belarus

-• Hundreds of sanctions and restrictions are in place against Russia and third-parties allegedly helping Russia evade sanctions.
-The departments of Commerce, State and Treasury are acting against individuals and organizations.
+- Hundreds of sanctions and restrictions are in effect against Russia and third-parties allegedly helping Russia evade sanctions.
+The departments of Commerce, State and Treasury continue to act against individuals and organizations.
+NAFEM members should continue to scrutinize their supply chains.

 Focus on shipments of goods produced with Uyghur labor continues

-• U.S. Customs and Border Protection (CBP) closely watches for goods covered under the Uyghur (China) Forced Labor Prevention Act (UFLPA) that largely prohibits importing any items mined, produced or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region of the People’s Republic of China.
+- U.S. Customs and Border Protection (CBP) continues to closely watch for goods covered under the Uyghur (China) Forced Labor Prevention Act (UFLPA) that largely prohibits importing any items mined, produced or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region of the People’s Republic of China.
 Industrial and manufacturing materials represent the second highest volume of denied shipments; apparel is first.
-To clarify the UFLPA, CBP published FAQs, best practices and guidance
+To clarify the UFLPA, CBP published FAQs, best practices and guidance.

 Vague cargo descriptions no longer allowed by CBP